TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2026-01-21-socratic-seminar-28.md

 ### wallet migration bug causes Core v30 and v30.1 to be removed 1/6/2026
-* the issue: wallet/ directory can be deleted during the migration process in core V30 doesn't effect modern wallets >v.20 not that "rare" -- normal use can result in this bug (pruned nodes or corrupted db log data
+* the issue: wallet/ directory can be deleted during the migration process in core V30 doesn't effect modern wallets >v.20 not that "rare" -- normal use can result in this bug (pruned nodes or corrupted db log data)
-* wallet migration -> convert wallet.dat files to descriptor wallets
+* wallet migration -> convert wallet.dat BDB key-values to Sqlite descriptor wallets
 * why this bug popped up now?
         - migration wasn't mandatory before v30
+        - proposed fixes to failed migrations broke tests
         - legacy wallets use the root wallet/ directory
         - legacy wallets are unnamed by default called \[default wallet\]
 * what are legacy wallets?
         - wallet.dat private keys vs descriptors
         - BerkeleyDB vs Sqlite
-        - Past issues with BerkeleyDB -- Bitcoin uses a specific version (4.8.30) of BerkeleyDB  chosen by Satoshi to fit Bitcoin's MIT license
+        - Past issues with BerkeleyDB -- Bitcoin uses a specific version (4.8.30) of BerkeleyDB  chosen by Satoshi to fit Bitcoin's MIT license(?)
             -block 225430 (2013)
             -inflation bug (CVE-2018-17144 2018)
 * the fix so far (v30.2, v31)
         - remove wallets, not the folder
-        - long term: get rid of wallet in Core entirely
+        - long term: remove wallet functionality in Core entirely

 [Core Announcement](https://x.com/bitcoincoreorg/status/2008284092983369886)